-A similar, if not quite so explicit recognition has emerged in connection with the Significant Trade Review process.
+A similar, if not quite so explicit recognition of the advantages of policy development has emerged in connection with the Significant Trade Review process.
 Through that process there has been an increased acknowledgement that the success of Appendix II listings depends on how trade is managed within exporting states - an issue which is the direct responsibility of the national policies of those states.